Data protection

 Enforcement

-The National Security Law, the CIP Law does not designate a specific authority for enforcement purposes.
+The National Security Law and the CIP Law do not designate a specific authority for enforcement purposes.

 Penalties